Carina-P/ms3-best-books/README.md

             - **Password**
         - **Submitting**:
             - **Password** sent over internet and stored in database, is **hashed**.
-            - **Sign In, username is checked** if it already exists.
+            - **Sign In: username is checked** if it already exists.
 If it does, user is informed and **returned to sign In page**.
 If username does not exist - user is **logged in and redirected to home page**.
-            - **Log in, username and password is checked**.
+            - **Log in: username and password is checked**.
 If they does not exists or password is
             wrong: user is informed and **returned to login page**.
-If correct user is **redirected to home page**.
+If correct: user is **redirected to home page**.
         - Possibility to go to Sign up and Log in page respectively.